Tuesday, September 2nd, 2008

 Unfortunately, as with many things Linux/GNU/etc, free doesn’t mean “user friendly.”
 There’s no easy way to embed the video using the open source Flash encoder provided my the GNU nerds (or at least, they haven’t set u the video to do so), so I have to embed the Youtube version, seen below.
 If you want to see a much nicer looking version of the video, go here.

 Warren Frey is a journalist, freelance writer, podcaster, video producer, and all-around media consultant currently based in Vancouver, Canada.
-His written work has appeared in such publications as Metro Vancouver, the Westender, and Shift Magazine, and he blogs about the Vancouver tech industry scene for Techvibes.
+His written work has appeared in such publications as Metro Vancouver, the Westender, Mac | Life and the Japan Times.

 2 Responses to “ Stephen Fry wishes a happy 25th to free software ”